unmonoqueteclea/pygame-graph-algorithms/README.md

 graphical user interface

 ## Currently implemented algorithms
 * [Breadth-first search] (https://en.wikipedia.org/wiki/Breadth-first_search): Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
-It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key'[1]) and explores the neighbor nodes first, before moving to the next level neighbors.
+It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key') and explores the neighbor nodes first, before moving to the next level neighbors.